promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 # Session State Options

-Before proceeding with the following sections, please find some more information on various session state modes here (http://msdn.microsoft.com/en-us/library/vstudio/ms178586(v=vs.100).aspx).
+Before proceeding with the following sections, please find some more information on various session state modes [here](http://msdn.microsoft.com/en-us/library/vstudio/ms178586(v=vs.100).aspx).
 There are pros and cons of these various approaches.

 1)	Inproc mode has the best performance metrics but it only works best when you have a single server hosting a web application and web applications in which the end user is guaranteed to be re-directed to the one and only, and therefore, correct server.
 This mode is used when session data is not very critical as it can be in some other ways reconstructed.